lucasr/smoothie/README.md

-NOTE: Smoothie is currently just a draft API.
-Although the library is fairly funcional, this is still alpha-quality code.
-Do not rely on it for production code.
+NOTE: Smoothie's API is not final yet.
+Although the library is fairly funcional, this is still beta-quality code.
+Do not rely on it for production code just yet.
 Feedback is very welcome!

 What is it?
 ===========